ajitsingh98/Data-Science-Interview-Questions-Answers/unsupervised_learning.md

 ## Association Mining

+---

 ## Clustering

-1. What do you mean by clustering?
+Q. What do you mean by clustering?

 <details><summary><b>Answer</b></summary>